Jbleezy/BO2-Reimagined/README.md

 * All players that join mid game start as zombies
 * Disease powerup spawns at survivor initial spawn points after 10 seconds and chases after the closest survivor
 * Survivors become zombies when they bleed out
+* Zombies see survivors and other zombies through walls
 * Zombies respawn after 10 seconds

 ### Encounter Pro